AshtonKem/Resume/resume.typ

 #resume-item[
-  At Edmunds.com I managed the Lead Collection Team, which managed the forms and backend systems responsible for collecting sales leads for vehicles, storing them, and transmitting them to various partners.
-In particular we were tasked with unifying and modifying the dozen lead forms that had been created over the years, improving the reliability and performance of the lead API, and also quickly handling requests by OEMs to take advantage of short term business opportunities.
+  At Edmunds.com I managed the Lead Collection Team, which managed the forms and backend systems responsible for collecting sales leads for vehicles, storing them, and transmitting them to internal and external partners.
+In particular we were tasked with unifying and modifying the dozen lead forms that had been created over the years, improving the reliability and performance of the lead API, and also quickly handling requests by vehicle OEMs to take advantage of short term business opportunities.
 ]

 #resume-item[
 Key Deliverables

-  - Successfully combined a dozen lead forms to a single one based on React.
+  - Successfully combined a dozen lead forms to a responsive, flexible, and performant form built with React.
   - Reduced P99 API latency from 4s to 250ms, reducing dropped leads by 15%.
-  - Architected the lead collection system to be available during a region outage.
+  - Architected the lead collection system to be available during a AWS region outage.
   - Drove over \$5m a year in revenue by rapidly delivering on specific OEM requirements for ad campaigns.
   - Reduced lead form iteration time by 90% with internal self-help tooling for product owners.
-  - Designed a system for protecting customer data in close collaboration with Data Analytics.
+  - Designed a secure system for protecting customer data while enabling mission critical data analysis.
   - Spearheaded project to migrate client configuration from Salesforce to a purpose built data store.
 ]

 #resume-item[
 People Management

+  - Managed a distributed team with engineers in Europe and the United States.
-  - Redesigned and unified the hiring process for all backend engineers.
+  - Created a unified hiring loop for all backend engineers, ensuring consistency across teams, simplifying the hiring process.
-  - Led the hiring committee as the sole non-executive engineering member to completely redesign the hiring process.
+  - Only non-executive on the hiring and promotion committee.
-  - Recreated the engineering career ladder for clarity and growth opportunities.
+  - Recreated the engineering career ladder for clearer expectations and a longer engineering only career trajectory.
 ]
 #pagebreak()